paraxialio/documentation/docs/elixir/github_app.md

 This key is found in the "Site Settings" page.
 Now run:

 ```
+% mix deps.compile
 % mix paraxial.scan
 13:35:00.130 [info]  [Paraxial] API key found, scan results will be uploaded
 ...
 13:35:01.905 [info]  [Paraxial] Scan written successfully.
 UUID 4b6a5fe3-626a-46e5-a959-6008f6114a74
 ```

+This confirms Paraxial.io is installed and working locally.

 ## 2. Install the Paraxial.io GitHub App, get the install_id.